waste-of-kindergarten/xpython37-v0.1/python/Doc/library/binascii.rst

 .. function:: crc32(data[, value])

-   Compute CRC-32, the unsigned 32-bit checksum of *data*, starting with an initial CRC of *value*.
+   Compute CRC-32, the 32-bit checksum of *data*, starting with an initial CRC of *value*.
 The default initial CRC is zero.
 The algorithm is consistent with the ZIP file checksum.
 Since the algorithm is designed for use as a checksum algorithm, it is not suitable for use as a general hash